 Jonah has LOVED looking at The Once Upon A Time Map Book and practicing his map skills.
 The illustrations in this one are beautiful!
 He practiced using the following map skills: following directions using a compass rose, map quadrants, reading a map key, finding landmarks, etc. This has tied in PERFECTLY to the geography books he's already been reading and the map skills he'll be learning this year in our homeschool curriculum.

-We’re still soaking this one in, but I plan on making a few geography games and printables to use with this picture book for some upcoming map skills lessons in our homeschool.
-I’ll be sure to share them when I do!
-(Subscribe to be get these sent straight to your email when they are ready)
+We're still soaking this one in, but I plan on making a few geography games and printables to use with this picture book for some upcoming map skills lessons in our homeschool.
+I'll be sure to share them when I do!

 And, a HUGE thanks to Candlewick Press for publishing fabulous fractured fairytales!
 If you’re on social media, keep up with them on Facebook, Twitter, Google+, Pinterest or YouTube.
 I especially like their Pinterest page where they’ve taken the time to categorize their book titles into learning themes!